RavidRo/TradingSystem/Use Cases.md

         1. removes all the users that were appointed by him and their subtrees of responsibilities.
     1. else, generate an error message.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to dismiss a manager and enters his correct details and the system dismisses him and all of his sub tree.

+-   <ins>_Sad Path_</ins>: The user chooses to dismiss a manager and accidently enters incorrect details.
+The system generated an error message

 ### 4.9.
 Get store personnel information

 **Actors**: Store personnel, enter store